 Here’s the printable recipe:

-- 4 cups of rice cereal
+- 4 cups rice cereal

-- 8 ounces of milk chocolate chips
+- 8 ounces milk chocolate chips

-- 24 coated chocolate candies like M&M's.
+- 18 chocolate coated candies like M&M's

 - Place muffin case liners in two trays.